 The pain in fibromyalgia results primarily from pain processing pathways functioning abnormally.
-Exact cause is unknown but psychological, genetic, neurobiological and environmental factors contribute.
+The exact cause is unknown but psychological, genetic, neurobiological and environmental factors contribute.

-Stress could be an important factor in development of fibromyalgia.
-Stress related disorders such as chronic fatigue syndrome, posttraumatic stress disorder, irritable bowel syndrome and depression are associated with fibromyalgia.
+Stress could be an important factor in the development of fibromyalgia.
+Stress-related disorders such as chronic fatigue syndrome, posttraumatic stress disorder, irritable bowel syndrome, and depression are associated with fibromyalgia.

-Researchers were able to produce fibromyalgia like pain symptoms by disrupting stage IV NERM [non rapid eye movement] sleep consistently in young, healthy subjects which resolved on resumption of normal sleep pattern.
+Researchers were able to produce fibromyalgia-like pain symptoms by disrupting stage IV NREM [nonrapid eye movement] sleep consistently in young, healthy subjects which resolved on the resumption of normal sleep pattern.

-Psychological beliefs, depression, anxiety, increased pain perception and family support are few other factors considered important in development of fibromyalgia.
+Psychological beliefs, depression, anxiety, increased pain perception, and family support are few other factors considered important in the development of fibromyalgia.

 Pathophysiology of Fibromyalgia

-Some neurochemical abnormalities that occur in fibromyalgia also regulate mood, sleep and energy, thus explaining occurrence of these disturbances in fibromyalgia.
+Some neurochemical abnormalities that occur in fibromyalgia also regulate mood, sleep, and energy, thus explaining the occurrence of these disturbances in fibromyalgia.